ibm-cloud-docs/BlockStorage/index.md

 - **10 IOPS per GB** is designed for the most demanding workloads such as those created by NoSQL databases, and data processing for Analytics.
 This tier is available for storage that is provisioned up to 4 TB in [select data centers](new-ibm-block-and-file-storage-location-and-features.html) only.

-Up to 48,000 IOPS are available with a 12 TB Endurance volume.
+Up to 48,000 IOPS are available with a 12-TB Endurance volume.

 Choosing the right Endurance tier for your workload is key.
 It's equally important to use the right block size, Ethernet connection speed, and the number of hosts necessary to achieve maximum performance.
 If any of these parts don't align with the other, it can have a significant impact on the resulting throughput.